andreagalle/labcalaero-20/doc/tutorial/xflr5/wings.md

 One could refine the *Lattice mesh* changing the `Panels` number along each direction (`X-panels` and `Y-panels` entries) or their distribution (`X-dist` and `Y-dist`).
 Be sure to **check** the `Panels` box on the right, in order to make it visible any change you just made and to save it, clicking on the `Save` button in the lower right corner.

 ![alt text](screenshots/wing_15.png)

+Once you define the  `Main wing` you can keep going designing a whole plane - or at least a wing system - following the instructions within the [next section](plane.md).